 The user manual was clear and easy to read (even without my glasses).
 I compared the parts to the parts list.
 Everything looked good.
 I had the bracket for wall mounting; two hose extensions; the flexible and the rigid hoses; the double-use floor accessory (wet and dry); the upholstery tool and the brush tool.

 There was also a side attachment to hold the vacuum accessories, and screws to hold the mounting bracket on the garage stud.

-The power cord was nicely wrapped behind the machine.
-After I pulled the motor and dry cartridge out of the bucket, I found the foam filter and crevice tool.
+I pulled the motor and dry cartridge out of the bucket.
+I found the foam filter (for wet pickup) and the crevice tool.
 Doggie Inspector Moonlight approved, so we proceeded.